 Borehole Position Surveys

 Borehole surveys are the backbone of effective site investigation.
-Whether you’re planning ground improvement, piling, soakaways or contamination testing, the project lives or dies on how accurately and safely each borehole, trial pit and monitoring well is positioned.
-This is exactly where our use of the Trimble R12i GNSS receiver comes into its own, delivering reliable coordinates on busy, obstructed and uneven sites, fast.
+Your project depends on accurate, safe positioning of every borehole, trial pit and monitoring well.
+This is where our use of the Trimble R12i GNSS receiver proves valuable.
+It delivers reliable coordinates on busy, obstructed and uneven sites, fast.

 Why borehole positioning can be tricky

 On live construction sites and brownfield plots, borehole points rarely sit in ideal locations.
-Fences, hoarding, vegetation, plant, traffic management and drilling rigs all conspire to block a clear view of the sky - traditionally a problem for GPS.
-Add to that the need to work right up to edges, beneath overhead obstructions or inside compounds, and the challenge of “holding the bubble” on a vertical pole becomes a real limiter to speed and accuracy.
+Fences, hoarding, vegetation, plant and traffic management block a clear view of the sky.
+At times this hinders GPS performance.
+We often work right up to edges, beneath overhead obstructions or inside compounds, and the challenge of “holding the bubble” on a vertical pole limits our speed and risks losing accuracy.

 How the Trimble R12i changes the game

-The R12i’s IMU-driven tilt compensation allows us to measure borehole points with the pole deliberately angled, without compromising precision.
-Practically speaking, this lets us reach under barriers, up to fences, tight against rigs or under vegetation where a vertical pole would be impossible.
-Combined with Trimble’s advanced signal processing, we maintain performance in complex environments and confidently capture the coordinates you need on the first visit.
+The R12i’s IMU-driven tilt compensation lets us measure borehole points with the pole angled, without compromising precision.
+Practically speaking, this lets us reach up to fences, against rigs or under vegetation where a vertical pole might fail.
+Trimble’s signal processing helps us capture accurate coordinates in complex environments on the first visit.

 Want to know more about our positioning capability?
 See our overview of GPS surveys.